-- echonest_tempo: If the Echo Nest API limit is exceeded or a communication error occurs, the plugin now waits and tries again instead of crashing.
+- EchoNest Tempo Plugin: If the Echo Nest API limit is exceeded or a communication error occurs, the plugin now waits and tries again instead of crashing.
 Thanks to Zach Denton. - FetchArt Plugin: Fix a regression that caused crashes when art was not available from some sources. - Fix a regression on Windows that caused all relative paths to be "not found".

-1.6.23 1.0rc1 (December 17, 2012)
+1.6.17 1.0rc1 (December 17, 2012)